 Recreational fishermen must possess a basic and saltwater sports fishing license to use a recreational gear license unless exempt by age.
-Recreational fishermen with a basic sport fishing license may use a cast net up to 81⁄2' in radius and take up to 50 lbs of shrimp per day per boat or vehicle for bait or home consumption purposes only.
+Recreational fishermen with a basic sport fishing license may use a cast net up to 8/2' in radius and take up to 100 lbs of shrimp per day per boat or vehicle during open shrimp season and 50 lbs of shrimp per day per boat or vehicle during closed shrimp season for bait or home consumption purposes only.
 Depending on season, daily limits of 10 lbs (closed season) and 25 lbs (open season) apply to LDWF Wildlife Management Areas and Refuges.